• Edinburgh • Highlands • Loch Ness •

 Aberdeen - Edinburgh

-After departing the ferry we will travel down the East Coast to visit two castles.
+After departing the ferry we will travel down the East Coast.
 Our first stop will be the iconic ruins of Dunnottar Castle near Stonehaven.
 Perched atop a 160 foot rock and surrounded on three sides by the North Sea, these dramatic and evocative cliff-top ruins were once an impregnable fortress of the Earls Marischal, one of the most powerful families in Scotland at the time.

 What to pack?
 Electric questions?
 Click here for details about how to prepare for the trip.